benjamineriksson/Prompt_Optimizer/README.md

-# Lyra Prompt Optimizer
+# Prompt Optimizer

-A self-contained addon that optimizes prompts using Lyra's 4-D methodology via the DeepSeek API.
+A self-contained prompt optimization addon that uses the 4-D methodology to enhance prompts for AI interactions.

+The Prompt Optimizer implements a proven 4-D methodology for prompt enhancement:

 ## Features